jiaohehu/NPreview/DOC-blocks.md

 If no '*', '*1', '*2', or '*3' appears, then no visible spaces nor horizontal lines will appear between two data rows.

+The .booktabs option is to be followed by a number that is 1.
+This is a flag to express the fact that instead of inserting `\hline`, as LATEX normally would have expected, it would instead insert the `\toprule`, `\medrule`, and `\bottomrule` which are provided by the 'booktabs' LATEX package.

+    \usepackage{booktabs}

 ## History